cherinejoseph/basic-home-network/README.md

 - The Layer 3 device for the LAN
 - The anchor of the 192.168.1.0/24 network

+**The subnet mask `255.255.255.0` (`/24`) was chosen because it is the standard size for small LANs.
+It provides 254 usable host addresses, which is ideal for a home network.**

 #### 3.2 Configure DHCP on the Router
 Here, I configured the router to hand out IPs automatically.